 What exactly is breast apocrine metaplasia?

-The name can be a bit misleading.
-Apocrine metaplasia does not in fact have anything to do with ‘apocrine glands’, which are associated with sexual function, odor, and sweat secretion.
+Interestingly, the name can be a bit misleading.
+Apocrine metaplasia does not in fact have anything to do with ‘apocrine glands’.
+These glands affect sexual function, odor and sweat secretion.
 By extension, apocrine metaplasia is also unrelated to apocrine breast carcinoma, which can develop within the apocrine glands of the breast.

 Apocrine metaplasia arises in the TDLUs

-Apocrine metaplasia is believed to arise from the lobular cells located in the terminal ductal-lobular units (TDLU) of the breast (the final junction where milk produced in the lobules enters the breast ducts ).
-Usually, these metaplasic cells will show up in the epithelial lining ( the wall ) of breast cysts which are developing or have already developed.
+So, specialists believe that apocrine metaplasia arises from the lobular cells located in the terminal ductal-lobular units (TDLU) of the breast.
+This is the final junction where milk from the lobules enters the breast ducts.
+Usually, these metaplasic cells will show up in the epithelial lining ( the wall ) of breast cysts that are either developing or already exist.

 It is difficult to rule out breast cancer from X-rays of apocrine metaplasia

-In the ultrasound image above, the darker area would be called a “hypoechoic nodule with margins that aren’t smooth enough to call benign”, so it would need to be biopsied.
-And in this case, the biopsy result is benign apocrine metaplasia
+In the ultrasound image above, the darker area is a “hypoechoic nodule with margins that are not smooth enough to call benign”.
+So, in this case, a biopsy was necessary and the result was a benign apocrine metaplasia.

 The HER-2 protein is normally not present in apocrine metaplasia

-Microscopic apocrine metaplasia is not uncommon with women in their 30s, but generally speaking the condition is associated with older, post-menopausal women, and is most common with women in their 50s.
-By the time women reach their 80s and 90s, about 50% will have developed apocrine metaplasia.
+Microscopic apocrine metaplasia is not uncommon in women in their 30’s.
+However, generally speaking, the condition is associated with older, post-menopausal women.
+It is most common in women in their 50’s.

 Conclusions regarding apocrine metaplasia and breast cancer